Difference Between OST and PST Files and How to Troubleshoot Them

 Download NowPurchase Now

-1. Download and install software on your pc then launch it.launch professional application
+1. Download and install Recommended Software on your pc then launch it.

-2. Click on the upload icon and select the OST file as you want to convert.add OST file
+2. Click on the upload icon and select the OST file as you want to convert.

-4. Click on the convert button to see a live progress report.tap on convert option
+4. Click on the convert button to see a live progress report to stay updated with status of conversion.

 • This software can easily convert a single OST file or multiple selected OST files using the CTRL key, and it will automatically load the OST files.